The International Investigations Review: India

 The range of sanctions available against businesses includes:

-- Fines – the amount of fine levied depends on the specific nature of the offence and the facts of the case.
-Whether the fines in nature are administrative or criminal will depend on the specific statute or provisions under which the fines are levied.
+- Fines – the amount of the fine levied depends on the specific nature of the offence and the facts of the case.
+Whether the fines are administrative or criminal in nature will depend on the specific statute or provisions under which the fines are levied.
 For instance, fines for non-compliance of filing requirements under the Companies Act 2013 would be administrative in nature.
-However, fines levied post a trial under the Prevention of Corruption Act 1988 (POCA) would be criminal in nature.
+However, fines levied post trial under the POCA would be criminal in nature.

 - Imprisonment of concerned company officials – the duration of the imprisonment depends on the nature of the offences, as well as the specific conduct of the individuals involved as well as other facts of the case.

 - Regulatory or civil sanctions – regulatory sanctions in the nature of cancellation of industry sector-specific licences (electricity, telecoms, etc.) can be imposed by various regulatory bodies for violations of regulatory norms, including terms requiring compliance with applicable law and anti-bribery obligations.

 Civil sanctions in the nature of blacklisting from public tenders can also be levied by government bodies if a bidder has engaged in fraudulent or corrupt practices generally during the bidding process or in past experiences with the same government entity.

 SEBI has powers to punish persons and corporations engaging in fraudulent and unfair trade practices in relation to the securities market by levying restrictions on their operations in the market.3